cernopendata/cernopendata-client/docs/contributing.rst

 ------

 Bug reports, feature requests, and other contributions are welcome.
-If you find a demonstrable problem that is caused by the cernopendata_client code, please:
+If you find a demonstrable problem that is caused by the ``cernopendata-client`` code, please:

 1. Search for `already reported problems
    <https://github.com/cernopendata/cernopendata-client/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen>`_.